An American Holiday

 “Warmonger bastards.
 They think they run the world.”

 Today they seek me out, their voices filled with compassion.
-In New Jersey, the gap between our house and downtown Manhattan is an ocean.
+In New Jersey, the small gap between our house and downtown Manhattan is an ocean.
 Jennifer is alive.
-My grief might seem credible to everyone here but I know I am trespassing.
+No one here understands that my grief is a trespass.

-There is something wrong with me.
 A few weeks ago, my boyfriend and I went to see a Tom Clancy movie starring Ben Affleck.
 A nuclear bomb explodes at the Superbowl and I explode from the theatre.
 “You read the book!”
 I screamed at Nick.
 “You knew.
 How could you not have warned me?”
-He stared down at his shoes, realizing it was best to stay quiet.
-I am twenty-two years old and Ben Affleck movies makes me hysterical.
+He stared down at his shoes quietly.
 This is who I am now, the kind of person who cannot separate fiction from reality.

 The moment of silence ends and I watch the cursor blink on my computer screen.
 I want to call Jennifer, but I don’t know what I can say.
 I’m sorry that I hit you with a golf club when I was seven.
-It’s been a year and I haven’t said anything.
-She has found a new job and moved back to the city, into a plush, Tribeca apartment even bigger than the one she had on Greenwich Street.
-I remember hoping that we would get her body back.
-Now she has banana bread candles and clocks that chime on the hour; she has plastic over-the-door hooks and six hundred channels of Digital T.V.
+It’s been a year and I haven’t said a word.
+She has finally found a new job and moved back to the city, a plush, Tribeca apartment bigger than the one she had on Greenwich Street.
+I prayed we could get part of Jennifer’s body back.
+Now she has banana bread candles and clocks that chime on the hour; she has plastic over-the-door hooks and six hundred channels of digital cable.

-I cannot stop thinking about Khalid Shahid, a boy I never met.
-His younger brother, Jaffer, sat behind me in high school Biology.
+I keep thinking about Khalid Shahid, a boy I never met.
+His younger brother, Jaffer, sat behind me in every high school AP class I took.
 I didn’t know him either, but I picture him getting drunk in his kitchen that morning, like we did, waiting for the phone to ring.
 For a few hours, we were equals.
-I don’t know if his family got anything back.
-I imagine they got an American flag, folded with great pomp and ceremony, then handed to them like a parcel.
+I don’t know what his family got back.
+Probably an American flag, folded with great pomp and ceremony, then handed to them like a parcel.

-I hear fingers snapping, and I realize that Kate is peering over the wall at me.
+I hear fingers snapping.
+Kate is peering over the wall at me.

 Six hours later, we leave the pub broke and restless.
 Kate, Kimlani, and I wander through the winding streets of Temple Bar.
 We eat chicken kebobs and drip yellow sauce down our blouses.
 We weave through the crowds and instinctively move towards the River Liffey, the border that separates the North and South sides of the city.
 At the top of the Millennium Bridge, Kimlani hands me a soda bottle filled with several inches of Bacardi.